bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-2--coding-and-arduino/README.md

 * Turn the LED on after 5 seconds using a conditional statement.
 (Note: Don’t use delay().)

 #### Activity 2 - LED Flashing
 * Have the yellow LED turned on, then every 5 seconds turn off the yellow LED and have the red LED flash 10 times.
-(Note: Use delay().)
+(Note: Use delay())

 #### Activity 3 - LED Button
 * LED lights up when the button is pressed and turns off when the button is not pressed
-* Use the Arduino, i.e. wire the button and LED separately to the Arduino.
+* Use the Arduino, i.e. wire the button and LED separately to the Arduino
 * The button and LED should not be in series

 #### Activity 4 - LED Switch
-* Have the LED turn on if off when the button is clicked and turn off if on when the button is clicked (toggle on/off).
-Refer to Module 2 slides for the button circuit schematic.
+* Have the LED turn on if off when the button is clicked and turn off if on when the button is clicked (toggle on/off)
+* Refer to Module 2 slides for the button circuit schematic

 #### Activity 5 - LED Three Presses
-* Have an LED toggle on/off after three clicks of a button.
+* Have an LED toggle on/off after three clicks of a button

 #### Activity 6 - LED Blinking
-* Have two LEDs blink at different rates.
+* Have two LEDs blink at different rates
 * Have one LED blink at a randomly created rate, and the other blink half as fast
-* Note that in order for the LEDs to blink independently of each other, you must use millis().
+* Note that in order for the LEDs to blink independently of each other, you must use millis()

 #### Activity 7 - Three LEDs
-* You have one button and three separate LEDs.
-When you hold the button, the first LED turns on.
-If you are still holding the button after one second, the second LED also turns on.
-If you are still holding the button after two seconds, the third LED also turns on.
-If at any point you release the button, only the LEDs that have been turned on stay on.
-The next time you press the button, all the LEDs will turn off.
+* You have one button and three separate LEDs
+* When you hold the button, the first LED turns on
+	- If you are still holding the button after one second, the second LED also turns on
+	- If you are still holding the button after two seconds, the third LED also turns on
+	- If at any point you release the button, only the LEDs that have been turned on stay on
+* The next time you press the button, all the LEDs will turn off.
 Further button presses will continue the pattern.

 	- *Hint: Don’t use delays [delay() will stall your code for the specified time].
 Instead, think of a way to track time elapsed from the first button press using millis().*